 A kitten, secured to the ground, watches and shrieks in pain as a woman thrusts her high-heeled shoe into its body - this is the sort of thing that you see on a crush video.

-This article is about crush videos.
+This article is about the law in the USA in relation to crush videos .
 I discuss the declaration on 20th April 2010, of the Supreme Court of the United States in which it ruled in the case of U.S. v.
 Stevens that the "Crush Act," of 1999 was unconstitutional and too wide in its scope.
 The Crush Act bans the creation, sale and possession of materials depicting genuine acts of animal cruelty.

 The case of U.S. v.
 Stevens was one in which a Mr Robert Stevens was convicted of selling dog fighting videos.
 The Supreme Court decision overturned that decision on the basis that it was sold for instructional purposes (can you believe that?)